minhmc2007/minhmc2007/README.md

 ---

 ### 🌟 About Me
-- 🧑‍💻 **What I do:** Python automation, Bash scripting, and custom Android firmware packaging.
+- 🧑‍💻 **What I do:** Python automation, Bash scripting, custom Android firmware packaging and my own custom ROM Legacydroid.
 - 📱 **Android Modding:** Specialized in Samsung dynamic partition manipulation (`super.img`).
 - 📺 **Hobbies:** Watching anime and looking for clean, ad-free ways to enjoy and manage media.